JoshuaFP07/EDA_on_oscar_awards/README.md

 ## Tools
 - Jupyter Notebook for easy documentation
-- Python for Exploratory Data Analysis (data preparation and cleaning, explore, visualize).
+- Python for Exploratory Data Analysis (data preparation and cleaning, explore, and visualize).

 ## Closing
 I appreciate your interest in my project repository.
 I am open to any feedback, suggestions, or critiques you want to give me as it will increase my documentation skills for my newer projects and my analytical skills on data.